 A common question those have who are going through a divorce is whether or not community property is recognized in the state of New York.
 The short answer is no, however, The Disposition of Community Property Rights at Death Act of 1971 preserves the community property rights of each spouse when they move from a state that does recognize community property to one that does not, such as New York.

-For example, if a couple was married and lived in a state that recognizes community property, such as Arizona, and moved to New York and was then divorced, the 1971 Act would not deprive the spouses of their preexisting community property rights under Arizona’s laws.
+For example, if a couple was married and lived in a state that recognizes community property and moved to New York and was then divorced, the 1971 Act would not deprive the spouses of their preexisting community property rights under the former state’s laws.
 Community property is any property that is owned jointly between the two spouses.
 Usually included in community property is debt incurred during the marriage, income earned by either spouse, and personal and real property that was acquired during the marriage, such as real estate, vehicles, furniture, sports equipment, home appliances, and more.

 Get Started With a Consultation With an Albany Property Division Attorney